• Skip to main content

 Let's be honest...
 If you're reading this right now and you have a social media account, you probably spend more than an hour a day scrolling.
 But do not worry, you're not alone.
 I do it too as do 80% of Americans, according to DataReportal.
 The average use of social media in America is 2.5 hours (Dixon).
 That being said, the real questions we should be asking ourselves are how … [Read more...] about Prioritizing You: Understanding the Influence of Social Media

-Blogs Media Representation Social Media Media Perception Media Literacy Social Media Youth Psychology
+Media Representation Social Media Media Perception Blogs Social Media Youth Psychology Media Literacy

 Machine Learning, But Are Classes Learning?